 Agents and Skills¶

-CMS Cultivator features a three-tier architecture:
+CMS Cultivator features a two-tier architecture:

 Specialist Agents¶